Tiendil/tiendil-org-content/content/posts/2024-035-ai-notes-2024-prognosis/en.md

 With infinite resources, we could create something that behaves like a human to an unprepared observer but is not human at all.
 For instance, we could gather a crowd of people to list "human" reactions to all possible events, record them in a database, and select reactions based on a lookup table.
 Such a system would behave (from third party view) like strong AI until it encounters an original situation or needs to learn (adapt to) something new.
 Or we could train a huge statistical model to predict text token-by-token, simulating a dialogue with a human, while remaining a static generative knowledge base.

 Obviously, while such a system might look like strong AI, it won't be strong AI by any means.
-This is why I'm extremely skeptical and dissapointed by claims — usually made by former employees of Google, OpenAI, and other companies — that consciousness has been discovered in modern models.
+This is why I'm extremely skeptical and disappointed by claims — usually made by former employees of Google, OpenAI, and other companies — that consciousness has been discovered in modern models.

 The question of creating strong AI is a complex one and requires a separate post to delve into.
 Unfortunately, I don't have time to write it, although I would like to.
 So I'll limit myself to a few theses supporting the idea that creating strong AI through simple means is highly unlikely.